2012 NFL draft

 The 2012 NFL draft was the 77th annual meeting of National Football League (NFL) franchises to select newly eligible American football players for their rosters.
 The draft, which is officially called the "NFL Player Selection Meeting", was held at Radio City Music Hall in New York City from April 26 to April 28, 2012.
 There were 253 draft selections: 221 regular selections and 32 compensatory selections.
 The Indianapolis Colts, who compiled the league's worst season in with a 2–14 record, had the right to the first selection.
 A record 26 prospects attended the draft in person.

 Quarterback prospect Andrew Luck received significant attention in the weeks preceding the draft.
-On April 17, Indianapolis general manager Ryan Grigson announced that the team would take Luck as their first-overall pick after releasing their longtime starting quarterback Peyton Manning, saying it was "the right thing to do" in anticipation of the "media gauntlet" Luck would face in the days leading up to the draft.
+On April 17, Indianapolis general manager Ryan Grigson announced that the team would take Luck as their first-overall pick after releasing longtime starting quarterback Peyton Manning, saying it was "the right thing to do" in anticipation of the "media gauntlet" Luck would face in the days leading up to the draft.
 Luck was highly touted as one of the best quarterback prospects in years and widely regarded as the top overall prospect in the draft.
 As a result, he had been the subject of the "Suck for Luck" campaigns by fans, who hoped that their teams would end up with the worst record in the 2011 season so they would have the chance to draft him.
 He was successful with the Colts, but dealt with several injuries throughout his career and decided to retire in 2019 while still in his prime, after winning the NFL Comeback Player of the Year Award.
 Heisman Trophy-winning quarterback Robert Griffin III was the subject of another major story in the draft.
-He was selected second-overall by the Washington Redskins, and had a breakout rookie season en route to winning that year's NFL Offensive Rookie of the Year Award.
-However, Griffin suffered an injury during the postseason that same year and struggled to show the same level of play thereafter; Griffin would later be released by the Redskins after the 2015 season.
+He was selected second overall by the Washington Redskins and had a breakout rookie season en route to winning that year's NFL Offensive Rookie of the Year Award; however, Griffin suffered an injury during the postseason that same year and struggled to show the same level of play thereafter; Griffin was released by the Redskins after the 2015 season.